Start9Labs/documentation/source/user-manuals/embassyos/general/secure-lan/browser.rst

 1. Navigate to your Brave Settings in a new tab.

-2. On the left hand sidebar, select ``Additional Settings > Privacy and Security``.
+2. On the left hand sidebar, navigate to *Additional Settings > Privacy and Security*.

 3. Add the bottom of the section, select "Manage Certificates".

 .. figure:: /_static/images/ssl/browser/brave_security_settings.png
   :width: 90%
-  :alt: Brave security settings

-  Brave privacy and security settings page
+  :alt: Brave privacy and security settings page

 4. If you see a trusted “Embassy Local Root CA”, open a new tab to apply the certificate.
 If this does not work, quit and restart Brave.